WetHat/MarkdownToHtml/Documentation/ConvertTo-NavigationItem.md

 ﻿# ConvertTo-NavigationItem

-Convert a navigation specification to a HTML fragment of hyperlinks.
+Convert a navigation specification to a HTML element representing a navigation link..

 # Syntax
 ```PowerShell